 Ad extensions are additional features that you can add to your text ad.
-There is no additional cost to using extensions, but to have them show you have to be in the top 3 spots.
+There is no additional cost to using extensions, but to have them show you have to be in the top 3 or 4 spots.
 If you’re not, then they won’t display.

 Some ad extensions are just additional texts that show when someone sees your ad, while others are actual links that people can click on.
 When someone clicks on a sitelink, or click to call, the cost is the same as if they'd clicked on the ad.